Kumman123/EEG-SINAL/README.md

 Both CNN and LSTM models were trained and tested on this dataset to compare their performance in classifying the events.

+Results and Comparison
+The performance of the models on the EEG classification task is summarized below:

+CNN Accuracy: 64-67%
+LSTM Accuracy: 50-54%
+Conclusion: CNN outperforms LSTM for this EEG classification task, likely due to the spatial nature of the data.

 ---

 ## Project Structure